 Opened in 1997, the International Museum of Wine chronicles the story of thousands who migrated from Ireland in the 17th through 19th centuries because of religious persecution.
 Since many migrants went on to work in the wine trade, they became known as the “Irish Wine Geese.”
 Today descendants of those migrants live in every corner of the world.
 The museum provides an in-depth look at Ireland’s deep-rooted connection to the world of wine, both past and present.

 Also worth a visit is the ancient St. Multose Church, one of the town’s most significant landmarks, with much of its exterior detailing still intact.
-The 800-year-old structure is a prime example of Norman architecture (be sure to see the Norman French engravings) and continues to play an essential role in recounting Irish history.
-Don’t ignore the baptismal font, carved memorials and reredos, and the adjacent Sea Garden, as well as the graveyard where several of the Lusitania’s victims were buried.
+The 800-year-old structure is a prime example of Norman architecture (be sure to see the Norman engravings) and continues to play an essential role in recounting Irish history.
+Check out the baptismal font, carved memorials and reredos, and the adjacent Sea Garden, as well as the graveyard where several of the Lusitania’s victims were buried.

 Located south of Summer Cove on Kinsale Harbor, three kilometers from the town center, Charles Fort is one of Europe’s greatest star-shaped fortresses.
 Built from 1611 to 1682, this artillery fort named after King Charles the II of England was designed to guard Kinsale Harbor.
 In use until 1922, the fort, which now resembles a stark ruin, is worth a visit if only to experience the serene setting and spectacular coastal views.
 Across the harbor, the pentagonal James Fort, a smaller fortress that’s been in ruins since the 19th century, is also worth exploring.
 While Charles Fort charges an entrance fee, James Fort is free.